dumrauf/web_serve_this_directory/README.md

 ### Stopping the Web Server

 The web server can be stopped by pressing `Ctrl-C`; this is actually standard Python web server behaviour.
-The full output for the above example is
+The full output for the above example on Python2 is
 ```
 $ ./web-serve-this-directory.sh -p 8000
 Visit http://192.168.1.162:8000 from your mobile to download files in this directory.